 What is Operational Data Store?

-An Operational Data Store contains atomic or indivisible data, such as prices and transactions that are captured in real-time, and thus have a limited history.
-As such, this type of Database is a location that persists data used in recent functions.
-After integration, it is relocated to permanent storage systems or archives of a Data Warehouse.
+An Operational Data Store contains atomic or indivisible data, such as prices and transactions, that are captured in real time and thus have a limited history.
+As such, this type of database is a location that preserves data used in recent functions.
+After integration, it is relocated to a Data Warehouse’s permanent storage systems or archives.

 A fully-managed No-code Data Pipeline platform like Hevo Data, helps you load data from 150+ different sources to a destination of your choice in real-time in an effortless manner.
 Hevo with its minimal learning curve can be set up in just a few minutes allowing the users to load data without having to compromise performance.